PowerMan2206/dots/README.md

 other: look into `.config/packagelist`, install with `paru -S - < packagelist` (on Arch)

+note, run:
-note: run `gsettings set org.gnome.desktop.interface gtk-theme Sweet` if the GTK theme is broken (which it most probably will be)
+- `gsettings set org.gnome.desktop.interface gtk-theme Sweet` if the GTK theme is broken (which it most probably will be)

-note 2: also run `gsettings set org.gnome.desktop.interface cursor-theme win8` if the cursor is sometimes broken (again, probably is)
+- `gsettings set org.gnome.desktop.interface cursor-theme win8` if the cursor is sometimes broken (again, probably is)
+- `gsettings set org.gnome.desktop.wm.preferences button-layout ""` to get rid of GTK titlebars

 ## installation